Connor Hamlett: Cleveland Browns

-Dallas Cowboys
+Later career

 Hamlett signed a reserve/future contract with the Dallas Cowboys on January 16, 2017.
 He broke his fibula during a preseason game against the Los Angeles Rams on August 12.
 The injury was reported as possibly being season-ending.
 He was waived/injured on August 15, and placed on injured reserve on August 16.
 He was released on August 24, 2017, after reaching an injury settlement.

-Arizona Hotshots

-In 2018, Hamlett signed with the Arizona Hotshots of the Alliance of American Football.
-The league ceased operations in April 2019.
-He appeared in 8 games (one start), making 5 receptions for 40 yards.
+In 2018, Hamlett signed with the Arizona Hotshots of the Alliance of American Football for the 2019 season.
+He appeared in all 8 games, starting one, for the Hotshots, catching 5 passes for 40 yards.
+He also scored a two-point conversion.
+In April 2019, the rest of the season was cancelled after the league ceased operations.

-Seattle Dragons

-In October 2019, Hamlett was selected by the Seattle Dragons during the 2020 XFL Draft's open phase.
+In October 2019, Hamlett was selected by the Seattle Dragons during the 2020 XFL draft's open phase.
+He played in all five games for the Dragons, recording 4 receptions for 35 yards.
 In March, amid the COVID-19 pandemic, the league announced that it would be cancelling the rest of the season.
-Playing in all 5 games, he had 4 receptions for 35 yards.
 He had his contract terminated when the league suspended operations on April 10, 2020.